brendanf/spoar/.github/SUPPORT.md

 By default, the search will be pre-populated with `is:issue is:open`.
 You can [edit the qualifiers](https://help.github.com/articles/searching-issues-and-pull-requests/)  (e.g. `is:pr`, `is:closed`) as needed.
 For example, you'd simply remove `is:open` to search _all_ issues in the repo, open or closed.

-## What happens next?

-To be as efficient as possible, development of tidyverse packages tends to be very bursty, so you shouldn't worry if you don't get an immediate response.
-Typically we don't look at a repo until a sufficient quantity of issues accumulates, then there’s a burst of intense activity as we focus our efforts.
-That makes development more efficient because it avoids expensive context switching between problems, at the cost of taking longer to get back to you.
-This process makes a good reprex particularly important because it might be multiple months between your initial report and when we start working on it.
-If we can’t reproduce the bug, we can’t fix it!